AndOr0812/AntMusic/AntMinerPasswordlessSSH.tip.md

 remote:~$ scp .ssh/id_rsa.pub ant@antminer:.ssh/authorized_keys

+There are lots of ways of doing the above steps - there's no right or wrong way - but these statements are among the ones that work.

 That's it - now you can login using

 remote:~$ ssh ant@antminer.local

+remote:~$ exit

 without a password, which means you can also execute remote commands there.
 Try

-ssh ant@antminer.local 'cgminer-api -o stats'
+remote:~$ ssh ant@antminer.local 'cgminer-api -o stats'

 you should get complete miner stats on your remote terminal!